dustywhite7/Econ8310/SlidesCode/11 - Baysian Statistics I.md

 # Flipping a coin

 My daughter can't stand losing.
-If anybody was going to find an unfair coin and use it to her advantage, she is the first person I would suspect.
+If anybody was going to find an unfair coin and use it to her advantage, she is the first person I would suspect (maybe second to her brother).

 Nevertheless, I agree to toss a coin with her.
 A lot of times.